jordanonuma/ConsenSys-Academy-2018/Adopt-A-Dog (Final Project)/README.md

 # Adopt-A-Dog
 dApp Adopt-A-Dog simulates an adoption site by tracking the adopter to the dog they decide to adopt.
+Many thanks to Truffle for allowing this learning opportunity through their [pet shop tutorial](https://truffleframework.com/tutorials/pet-shop).

 ## Set up the project